Abram Ozmun

-Abraham "Abram" Ozmun' (August 31, 1814 – November 29, 1887) was an American farmer and politician.
+Abraham "Abram" Ozmun (August 31, 1814 – November 29, 1887) was an American farmer and politician.

 Born in Tompkins County, New York, Ozmun moved to Illinois and then settled in Minnesota Territory in 1856.
 He was a farmer and then was in the hardware business in Rochester, Minnesota.
 He served in the Minnesota House of Representatives from 1859 to 1860.
-He then served as Mayor of Rochester, Minnesota from 1864 to 1865.
-His son was Edward Henry Ozmun who also served in the Minnesota State Legislature.
+He then served as mayor of Rochester, Minnesota from 1864 to 1865.
+His son, Edward Henry Ozmun, also served in the Minnesota Legislature.